-Know that what you are experiencing in the beginning of the break up is mostly panic:
+Know that what you are experiencing at the beginning of the break up is mostly panic:

 It's an “emotional chain reaction” as I call it: it triggers the cycle of negative thoughts which leads to more suffering.

-If you are experienced in mind control and meditation, you can break this process right from the beginning.
+If you are experienced in mental control and meditation, you can break this process right from the beginning.

 For now, just remember:

-In the beginning, it’s not love or missing the person – it’s not even real emotional pain – it’s only panic.
+In the beginning, it is not love or missing the person – it's not even real emotional pain – it's just panic.